Creating a Summer Oasis: Instagram Worthy Backyard Landscaping Ideas for Your Waterloo Region Home

 When it comes to plant life, Japanese gardens often emphasize greenery over flowers, with well-manicured shrubs and trees, such as azaleas and maples, forming the backbone of the design.
 Still, there are certain blooms that can enhance this garden style:

-• Azaleas - These have long been prized by Japanese gardeners for their trumpet-shaped spring flowers.
-Modern hybridizers have developed reblooming azaleas that bloom throughout the growing season, providing extended color and interest.
+Azaleas - These have long been prized by Japanese gardeners for their trumpet-shaped spring flowers.
+Modern hybridizers have developed reblooming azaleas that bloom throughout the growing season, providing extended colour and interest.

-• Moss - Often used as a ground cover in Japanese gardens, moss creates a carpet of green that gives a sense of age and tranquility to the space.
+Moss - Often used as a ground cover in Japanese gardens, moss creates a carpet of green that gives a sense of age and tranquillity to the space.

 A Japanese garden is not just about the physical elements but also about the philosophy behind their arrangement.
 Concepts like 'Shakkei' or 'borrowed scenery' involve using the surrounding landscape to naturally frame views from the garden.
 And 'Wabi-sabi' or the art of finding beauty in imperfection, is often applied in the arrangement of stones, water, and plants.